mollywoodnini/ga-z270x-ug/README.md

 High Sierra 10.13.6 (17G4015).

-Currently, there is no web drivers for Nvidia in Mojave.
+Currently, there is are web drivers for Nvidia in Mojave.
 You must use either use AMD or IGPU.
 AMD works out of the box with `Lilu` and `WhateverGreen` kexts found in this repo.
 IGPU requires booting with a fake ID at first until you generate kextcache with the proper platform ID for next boot.
 If Nvidia drivers for Mojave get released, I'll update this with a version for it.

 # Tools and Sources